TripleO Overcloud¶

 Options are supported for OSP10+

-: Bool.
-Default tagging behaviour is to set properties/capabilities profile, which is basedon the node_type for all nodes from this type.
+on the node_type for all nodes from this type.
 If this value is set to true/yes, default behaviour will be overwritten and profile will be removed, node id will be added to properties/capabilities and scheduler hints will be generated.
 Examples of node IDs include controller-0, controller-1, compute-0, compute-1, and so forth.

-: Option to provide custom Hostnames for the nodes.
-Custom hostnames can be providedas values or a env file.
-Examples:
+• --custom-hostnames: Option to provide custom Hostnames for the nodes.
+Custom hostnames can be provided

 --custom-hostnames controller-0=ctr-rack-1-0,compute-0=compute-rack-2-0,ceph-0=ceph-rack-3-0